guillaume-chervet/MLOpsPython/step_0_setup.md

 ## 1. Download ans install python python 3.11.x on your laptop.
 https://www.python.org/downloads/

-It is a good pratice to always use the lastest version with supports: https://endoflife.date/python
+It is a good practice to always use the lastest version with supports: https://endoflife.date/python

 ##  2. Download PyCharm Pro